 The emperor had George jailed and tortured.
 The young prisoner prayed constantly and was saved from death over and over again despite the terrible things done to him.
 The sight of these miracles and of George's faithful prayer led many who witnessed them to become Christians, including the emperor's wife Alexandra.
 This inflamed Diocletian's fury and frustration and in 303 he ordered his wife and George beheaded.

 The well-known image of Saint George shows him thrusting a long spear into a menacing beast, a dragon, but accounts of his life don't include such an episode.
 Yet it is an appropriate image, because it reflects his courage in challenging powerful evil and overcoming its might through prayer.
 The image reminds us that we also must stand up to evil and defend the faith.
 We also need to be people of prayer who can face "dragons" of various kinds rather than running away from them.

 Saint George continues to be venerated today.
 He is the patron saint of England; the city of Moscow has several statues and other depictions of him; countless Orthodox churches are named for him.
 People still look to him for miracles and healing, too.
 Among many shrines is a small, unimposing one at Beit Jala, near Bethlehem.
 Visitors, both Muslim and Christian, come in great numbers to pray, to ask for healing, and to honor this beloved "slayer of the dragon."

-On this day we read Acts 9:1-19, telling of the apostle Paul's conversion on the road to Damascus.
+Acts 9:1-19 tells of the apostle Paul's conversion on the road to Damascus.
 The first words, describing Paul, make him sound like a man possessed by a "dragon" himself.
 We read: "Meanwhile Saul, still breathing threats and murder against the disciples of the Lord..."
 Saul so hates Christians that he wants to round up any there are in Damascus, bind them, and bring them to Jerusalem to face the Temple authorities.